 My take: These studies show that histologic healing in ileal Crohn’s disease and in ulcerative colitis are associated with better outcomes that endoscopic appearance.
 However, there are a lot questions because many patients, possibly a majority, will not achieve histologic healing despite aggressive treatment.
 Related technical issues include how many biopsies are needed to assess histology and having a validated histologic assessment.

 Related blog posts:

-Disclaimer: These blog posts are for educational purposes only.
+Disclaimer: This blog, gutsandgrowth, assumes no responsibility for any use or operation of any method, product, instruction, concept or idea contained in the material herein or for any injury or damage to persons or property (whether products liability, negligence or otherwise) resulting from such use or operation.
+These blog posts are for educational purposes only.
 Specific dosing of medications (along with potential adverse effects) should be confirmed by prescribing physician.
+Because of rapid advances in the medical sciences, the gutsandgrowth blog cautions that independent verification should be made of diagnosis and drug dosages.
+The reader is solely responsible for the conduct of any suggested test or procedure.
 This content is not a substitute for medical advice, diagnosis or treatment provided by a qualified healthcare provider.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a condition.